Compare · honest cuts

 RoleWorth vs JobOS — broad job-search OS vs decision-first applications.

-JobOS is positioned as the operating system for the job search — one workspace with a Kanban tracker, AI resume tailoring, match scoring, ATS autofill across 20+ ATSes including Workday, Greenhouse, Lever, iCIMS, SmartRecruiters, and Ashby, job agents, a recruiter CRM, and a Chrome extension.
+JobOS is positioned as the broad job-search workspace — one place with a Kanban tracker, AI resume tailoring, match scoring, ATS autofill across 20+ ATSes including Workday, Greenhouse, Lever, iCIMS, SmartRecruiters, and Ashby, job agents, a recruiter CRM, and a Chrome extension.
 RoleWorth sits on a different axis entirely.
-It does not try to be the whole OS — it owns the decision-and-submit wedge: a Worth Score before tailoring, regex-pattern ghost-risk flagging, a per-role kit, and a Max-plan approved-submit lane on Greenhouse / Lever / Ashby behind a human confirm.
+It does not try to be the whole workspace — it focuses on scoring jobs before tailoring: a Worth Score before tailoring, regex-pattern ghost-risk flagging, a per-role kit, and a Max-plan review lane on Greenhouse / Lever / Ashby behind a human confirm.
 Choose JobOS for OS breadth.
 Choose RoleWorth when the bottleneck is deciding what deserves your hour and keeping the submit gate explicit.

 | Capability | RoleWorth | JobOS |